CopernicaMarketingSoftware/Documentation/Publisher/en/personalization.md

     We send you this email because your address {$email|escape} is listed in our database.

 Always keep this in mind when you are using Smarty code inside HTML texts.
-If you cannot be sure of the contents of your database because the data was entered by people using free text formfields you must neutralize the data before using it.
+If you cannot be sure of the contents of your database because (which nobody really can) you must neutralize the data before using it.
 Do this for all variables that you use inside HTML.
 Variables that you use inside the text version of an email, or in the subject line do not have to be escaped.
 These elements of an email do not contain HTML code and are less